 God wants us to enjoy life.
 He gives us talents and passions for a reason.
 He wants us to glorify him of course, but he wants us to enjoy life, and have it to the full.

 What has been one of your greatest gifts given or received?
 What passion or talent do you have?
-Do NOT say none!

-Thanks for reading!
+As always, Thanks for reading!
 Comment below!
 I love to hear your thoughts!

 Sharing is Caring!